 Chronic Traumatic Encephalopathy (CTE)

 Dementia pugilistica, identified in boxers in the 1920s, and chronic traumatic encephalopathy, a more recent term, are thought to be the same disorder.
 Chronic traumatic encephalopathy has been widely studied.
-It occurs in some retired professional football players and other athletes who have had repetitive head trauma and in some soldiers with brain damage secondary to closed head injuries due to blast trauma.
+It occurs in some retired professional or college football players and other athletes who have had repetitive head trauma and in some soldiers with brain damage secondary to closed head injuries due to blast trauma.

 Why only certain people who have repetitive head trauma develop chronic traumatic encephalopathy and what the risks of developing it are after various amounts of head trauma (eg, how many, how much force) are currently unknown.
 About 3% of athletes who have had multiple (even apparently minor) concussions develop chronic traumatic encephalopathy.

 Pathologically, chronic traumatic encephalopathy is characterized by the deposition of hyperphosphorylated tau protein as neurofibrillary tangles, most prominently in the perivascular spaces, cortical sulcal depths, and subpial and periventricular areas.

 Initial symptoms of chronic traumatic encephalopathy typically include ≥ 1 of the following:

 There are two distinct clinical courses:

 Mood disturbances and behavioral abnormalities develop during young adulthood (eg, during the patient's 30s), and cognitive impairment develops later.